When you enable the display of signal label propagation for output signals of the blocks listed in Blocks That Support Signal Label Propagation:

 Simulink uses the signal name of the Constant block output

-signal name, then the propagated signal label would be an empty set
+name, then the propagated signal label would be an empty set of angle

 Suppose that in the Subsystem block you enable signal label

-the first named signal that Simulink encounters in its signal
+named signal that Simulink encounters in its signal label propagation

 To enable signal label propagation for referenced models, in addition to the steps described in Display Propagated Signal Labels, use the default setting for the Model Configuration Parameters > Model Referencing > Propagate all signal labels out of the model parameter.
 In other words, make sure the parameter is enabled.